aelise17264/aelise17264/README.md

 - Finishing 'The Complete 2021 Web Development Bootamp' by Dr. Angela Yu on Udemy 👩‍💻
 - Keeping up with JavaScript 30 🏃‍♀️

-🌱 I’m currently learning how to utilize the newest version of BootStrap to improve UX 🎨
+🌱 I’m currently diving deep into jQuery 🤿

-👯 I’m looking to collaborate on useful React Apps 🖥️
+👯 I’m looking to create useful and dynmaic apps 🖥️

 💬 Ask me about my homemade pasta recipies 🍝